scottsideleau/moos-ivp-umassd/README.md

 ## Directory Structure
 The directory structure for moos-ivp-umassd is decribed below:

-File/Directory   | Description
+Directory/File   | Description
 ---              | ---
-bin              | Directory for generated executable files build            | Directory for build object files build_*.sh       | Script for building moos-ivp-umassd CMakeLists.txt   | CMake configuration file for the project data             | Directory for storing data lib              | Directory for generated library files LICENSE          | File containing re-use and distribution terms missions         | Directory for mission files README.m         | Contains helpful information - (this file). scripts          | Directory for script files src              | Directory for source code
+bin/             | Directory for generated executable files build/           | Directory for build object files data/            | Directory for storing data lib/             | Directory for generated library files missions/        | Directory for mission files scripts/         | Directory for script files src/             | Directory for source code build.sh         | Script for building moos-ivp-umassd CMakeLists.txt   | CMake configuration file for the project LICENSE          | File containing re-use and distribution terms README.md        | Contains helpful information - (this file).

 ## Build Instructions
 To build on Linux and Apple platforms, execute the build script within this